 Trim primers

-sorted_dir <- file.path(outdir, "sorted")
+demultiplexed_dir <- file.path(outdir, "demultiplexed")

-sortedinfo_df <- TrimPrimer(fastainfo_df,
+sampleinfo_df <- TrimPrimer(fastainfo_df,

 fasta_dir=merged_dir,